Tennessee Airways

-Tennessee Airways was an airline that was conceived as a regional airline to provide service to cities throughout the Southeastern United States.
+Tennessee Airways was a regional airline that primarily provided passenger service to cities throughout the Southeastern United States.
+It did offer limited service to other cities outside of the southeast region.
 The airline was in service between 1978 and 1987 and was based out of Knoxville, Tennessee.

 Stuart Adcock was president and major shareholder.
 He was somewhat of a hands-on executive, sometimes flying the planes and cleaning them after flights.